CHN-beta/ovito/doc/manual/reference/file_formats/input/xyz.rst

 """""""""""""""""""

-The extended XYZ format is an enhanced version of the basic XYZ format, allowing extra columns to be present in the file for additonal per-atom properties as well as standardising the format of the comment line to include the simulation cell geometry, boundary conditions, and other per-frame parameters.
+The extended XYZ format is an enhanced version of the basic XYZ format, allowing extra columns to be present in the file for additional per-atom properties as well as standardizing the format of the comment line to include the simulation cell geometry, boundary conditions, and other per-frame parameters.
 Here is an example::

     8